 Or when they tell you to change your brand essence or brand values, when there’s only been a temporary blip in what customers actually think of them.

 Fear of committing to a decision

-These fencesitters are other type you’ll commonly find in market research agencies.
-And while we understand that market research only ever serves as a guide to what consumers will do, if you work in that space, have a bit more courage in your convictions.
+These fencesitters are another type you’ll commonly find in market research agencies.
+And while we understand market research only ever serves as a guide to what consumers will do, if you work in that space, have a bit more courage in your convictions.

 Now anyone working in market research reading this might be feeling a rising sense of indignation.
 You might be ready to throw back the ‘you can’t say that about all market researchers’ (of course, what they would actually say would be ‘you can’t say that about all consumer insight people’).

 But we can say it about most market researchers.
 We’ll get back to you with the statistically robust sample later of course.

 What we wished market researchers did more often